siqueirafm/SLEFE/README.md

-# SLEFE
+# SLEEFE

-A library to build subdividable linear efficient function enclosures.
+A library to build Subdividable Linear Equi-spaced Efficient Function Enclosures.

 ## Introduction

-TBD
+see ACM TOMS  Algorithm  tbd

 ## Contents

 The code is organized as follows:

-* bin            - empty subdirectory where the application `slefe-app` is stored after the build.
+* bin            - empty subdirectory where the application `sleefe-app` is stored after the build.
 * doc            - subdirectory where `doxygen` documentation is stored.
 * include        - empty subdirectory where the header files are stored after the build.
 * lib            - empty subdirectory where the binary library files are stored after the build.
-* plots          - subdirectory where PDF files of plots of basis functions of degree 2 to 9 and their *slefes* are stored.
+* plots          - subdirectory where PDF files of plots of basis functions of degree 2 to 9 and their *sleefes* are stored.
 * src            - subdirectory where the source code of the demo, library, and unit tests are stored.
-* tst            - empty subdirectory where the application `slefe-tst` is stored after the build.
+* tst            - empty subdirectory where the application `sleefe-tst` is stored after the build.
 * LICENSE.md     - license file for the library.
 * README.md      - this file.
 * CMakeLists.txt - input to the `cmake` build system.